tedchoward/ThinWire/README.md

 ## Notes

 - This is an unofficial fork.
 The official website is [http://thinwire.sourceforge.net][1]
-- ThinWire is a registered trademark of Custom Credit Systems
 - The best documentation available is in the form of an [ebook][2] co-authored by yours truly